dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 }
 ````

-When you start playing with analyzing syntax trees it is hard to dig thru all that Roslyn objects.
+When you start playing with syntax trees it is hard to dig thru all that Roslyn objects.
 I recommend to install **.NET Compiler Platform SDK** - it is available as separate component in **Visual Studio Installer**.
 After installing it in VS you have SyntaxVisualizer window that will visualize each file open currently in IDE.
-This give quick way to see how syntax tree is structured.
+This gives you a quick way to see how syntax tree is structured.

 ![SyntaxTree](/assets/images/source_generators_syntax_tree.png)

-In our [example](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators/ActorProxySourceGenerator.cs#L57) we have **GetModel** method that is extracting all information from model.
+In our [example](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators/ActorProxySourceGenerator.cs#L57) we have **GetModel** method that is extracting all information to build model.
 As I mentioned earlier I will not explain whole code - you should do this as exercise to see how this could be done.

 ````c#
 private ProxyModel GetModel(ClassDeclarationSyntax classSyntax, Compilation compilation)